Onna, Okinawa

 Onna (恩納村, Onna-son) is a village located in Kunigami District, Okinawa Prefecture, Japan.

-As of 2013, the village had an estimated population of 10,443 and a population density of 210 persons per km².
+As of October 1, 2020, the village had an estimated population of 10,869 and a population density of 210 people per km².
 The total area is 50.77 km2.
-Unlike other areas of Japan, Onna has been in a sustained period of population growth in the post-war period.
-In 1965 the population of the village was 8,471, and by 2003 had grown to over 10,000 residents.
+Unlike other areas of Japan, Onna has had a sustained period of population growth in the post-war period.
+In 1965 the population of the village was 8,471, and by 2003 it had grown to over 10,000 residents.

 Onna is the site of the Okinawa Institute of Science and Technology, a research institute turned graduate university.